samanvitha-k/Forest-Fire-Recognition-And-Monitoring-System/README.md

 ✅ Upload images for classification as **Fire**, **Smoke**, or **Safe**
 ✅ Real-time webcam-based fire and smoke detection
-✅ Deep learning-based classification using a custom CNN model
-✅ User-friendly web interface built with Streamlit
+✅ Deep learning-based classification using a custom CNN model - Keras ✅ User-friendly web interface built with Streamlit
 ✅ High model accuracy (~99.8%) on test data
 ✅ Lightweight and efficient design for easy deployment